Legal financing: Criticisms

 In June 2011, the New York City Bar Association addressed some of the ethical issues raised by lawsuit financing in an ethics opinion about third-party non-recourse legal funding.
 It concluded that with due care a lawyer could help a client obtain legal financing and that non-recourse litigation financing “provides to some claimants a valuable means for paying the costs of pursuing a legal claim, or even sustaining basic living expenses until a settlement or judgment is obtained.”
 Many lawyers advise clients to pursue legal financing only as a last resort when other forms of financing are not available.

 In recent years, some high-profile cases have inspired criticism of legal financing.
 For example, an international legal battle financed by UK-based litigation financing firm Therium involved self proclaimed heirs of the Sultan of Sulu and the Malaysian government, which was ordered to pay $14.9 billion as compensation by Spanish arbitrator Gonzalo Stampa.
 The award, which was eventually struck down by the Hague Court of Appeal on June 27, 2023, inspired calls for stronger regulation, over such concerns as corruption, profiteering, and undue foreign influence.
 In 2022, the European Parliament called on the European Commission to introduce regulations covering third-party litigation funding.
 The demand followed a report by German MEP Axel Voss on the same issue.

+In 2024 litigation finance attracted criticism from some business groups, lawmakers, and corporate defendants over a perceived lack of transparency in the USA.
+Critics argued that third-party funding arrangements were frequently not disclosed to courts or opposing parties, raising concerns about potential conflicts of interest and the influence of funders on litigation.
+These concerns prompted proposals in the U.S. for mandatory disclosure requirements and increased regulatory oversight of the industry.